Julien-res/Script_thesis/README.md

 |Old_code|File used for storage of old code|

 ### Python
 In order to use python code (Eg : EODAG, Polymer, ...)
-Python need to be installed (localy or remotely).
+Python need to be installed (localy or remotely). <br />
-It is highly recommended to use [anaconda](http://anaconda.org), as it will automatically manage versions of packages and differents environments.
+It is highly recommended to use [anaconda](http://anaconda.org), as it will automatically manage versions of packages and differents environments. <br />
 On CALCULCO, Conda is already downloaded and useable.
 In order to create your first python environment named 'envpyth', write :

 ```bash